|

 standardized MTF being strictly exact only for the object used:

-parallel, contrasty, brightly illuminated dark and bright lines.
-For
+parallel, contrasty, brightly illuminated dark and bright lines with

 different types of objects, both contrast transfer and cutoff frequency

-(limiting resolution) will deviate.
+(limiting resolution) may be different, possibly significantly.
 Also, the MTF assumes continuous

 spread of energy; in other words, every line interacts with all the